Nathaniel Lepani: International career

-International appearances and goals

 Personal life

 Lepani attended Port Moresby International School and St Peter's College in Papua New Guinea and Menlo College, California in the United States.
 He then graduated from the Queensland University of Technology in 2006, after studying business.
 His mother is from the United States and his father is Papua New Guinean.
-Nathaniel's brother, Andrew Lepani, is also a footballer and has played for Papua New Guinea, Cosmos Port Moresby and PRK Hekari United.
+Nathaniel's brother, Andrew Lepani, is also a footballer and played for Papua New Guinea, Cosmos Port Moresby and PRK Hekari United.

-His father, Charles Lepani, is a diplomat and served as Papua New Guinea's High Commissioner to Australia from 2005 to 2017; he is considered as one of the "Gang of Four" public servants who came to prominence after Papua New Guinea's independence in 1975.
+His father, Charles Lepani, was a diplomat and served as Papua New Guinea's High Commissioner to Australia from 2005 to 2017; he is considered as one of the "Gang of Four" public servants who came to prominence after Papua New Guinea's independence in 1975.
 His grandmother is from the Trobriand Islands and still lives there.
 In November 2006, Nathaniel met World Cup winner Christian Karembeu at the launch of the Oceania Football Confederation's OFC Champions League 2007.